kocabiyik/git-sandbox/playground.md

-- Adding a commit to master
-- Adding a commit to `development` branch
-- Adding a commit to `master` branch again.
+- A hopeful music
+- Full of soft light and reflected light near a river
+- Taking out a scarf as starting with music
+- Meeting with the next scene with a continuity.
+The next scene which contains a nice helix camera movement
+- Helix camera movement meets tree branches
+- Pointing the swan in the river